-A Call For A Ceasefire In Yemen Makes News.
+A Call For A Cease-Fire In Yemen Makes News.
 Its Catastrophe Doesn't

 "A cessation of hostilities and vigorous resumption of a political track will help ease the humanitarian crisis as well," he said.
 "It is time to end this conflict, replace conflict with compromise, and allow the Yemeni people to heal through peace and reconstruction."

-Rasha Jarhum says she welcomes international calls for a ceasefire, but she's skeptical they're anything more than "false hope."
+Rasha Jarhum says she welcomes international calls for a cease-fire, but she's skeptical they're anything more than "false hope."

 "We've seen [these calls] before in Syria and other countries in the region," she says, "and they've failed."